 Clarification of such terms should be requested at the time of data collection.
-If clarification cannot be obtained, it is sometimes helpful to append terms such as “unknown” or “unspecified” to the reported information so that it is clear that the appropriate questions were asked.

 MedDRA coding considerations

 MedDRA can be used to accurately code many types of reported information.
 This includes not only diagnoses, signs and symptoms representing adverse reactions/adverse events but also concepts such as medical and social history, indications for product use, device-related events, surgical and medical procedures, investigations, exposures, misuse and abuse, off label use, medication errors, and product quality issues.
 For meaningful data review, it is important to ensure that all required information is coded consistently.
 Important data quality issues to consider include: